-Long-term care includes non-medical care for people who have a chronic illness or disability.
-This includes non-skilled personal care assistance, like help with everyday activities, including dressing, bathing, and using the bathroom.
+Long-term care (sometimes called "long-term services and supports") includes non-medical care for people who have a chronic illness or disability.
+This includes non-skilled personal care assistance, like help with everyday activities, including dressing, bathing, using the bathroom, home-delivered meals, adult day health care, and other services.
 Medicare and most health insurance plans, including Medicare Supplement Insurance (Medigap) policies, don't pay for this type of care, sometimes called "custodial care."
 You may be eligible for this type of care through Medicaid, or you can choose to buy private long-term care insurance.

 Long-term care can be provided at home, in the community, in an assisted living facility, or in a nursing home.
-It's important to start planning for long-term care now to maintain your independence and to make sure you get the care you may need, in the setting you want, in the future.
+It's important to start planning for longterm care now to maintain your independence and to make sure you get the care you may need, in the setting you want, now and in the future.